 The third group, the so-called antibody tests, or serological tests, serve as an indirect indication of a contact with the virus in the past.
 They detect antibodies generated by the body against the virus, but not the virus itself.
 Antibody tests are usually performed on a blood sample.
 According to various estimates, the antibodies reach a detectable level in the patient’s blood one to two weeks after the infection, meaning that the test may give a false negative result in the early stage of an infection.
 Furthermore, antibody tests do not give a reliable indication of the elimination of the virus from the body at the end of the disease.
 Thus, antibody tests are better suited for preliminary assessment of viral exposure and potential immunity at the individual or population level.

 At-home tests (tests intended for self-testing) are typically products like pregnancy tests sold in shops and pharmacies.
 When performing an at-home test, the patient collects the sample, runs the actual test and interprets the results by themselves without an involvement of a health care professional.
 At-home tests must be specifically proven safe and functional for use by a layperson.
 They must be easy to perform, and reading and interpreting the results must also be simple.
-So far, there are no at-home tests proven to be safe and functional for SARS-CoV-2 / COVID-19 testing on the market in Finland and Europe.
+The instructions for use must be provided in Finnish and in Swedish.
+The instructions for use and packaging must explicitly indicate that the product is intended for self-testing / at-home testing.

 It is important to make a distinction between an actual at-home test and an at-home sample collection.